-- Book your accommodation as close as possible to the center or the main attractions.
-The costs will be higher, but you’ll save a lot on transport and besides, you’ll have all chances to love Paris more than then when you’ll book a hotel in the suburbs.
+Book your accommodation as close as possible to the center or the main attractions.
+The costs will be higher, but you’ll save a lot on transport, and besides, you’ll have all the chances to love Paris more than when you’ll book a hotel in the suburbs.
 Paris boasts “The Good, The Bad and The Ugly” as much as any other metropolis out there.

-- “Culturalize” yourself a bit, and do it on a budget!
-Paris is jam-packed with free museums such as: Musee Carnavalet for Paris’ striking history, Musee de la Vie Romantique, Paris Fine Arts Museum, Maison de Balzac, Maison Victor Hugo, including the famous Musee d’Orsay and the Louvre if you happen to be in town in the first Sunday of the month.
+“Culturalize” yourself a bit, and do it on a budget!
+Paris is jam-packed with free museums such as: the Musee Carnavalet for Paris’ striking history, the Musee de la Vie Romantique, Paris Fine Arts Museum, the Maison de Balzac or Maison Victor Hugo.
+Moreover, you can visit both the famous Musee d’Orsay and the Louvre for free if you happen to be in town in the first Sunday of the month.

-- Hangout around the Bastille or Oberkampf for a hell of a night.
+Take a stroll around the Bastille or Oberkampf for a wonderful night.

-- Book a tour!
+Book a tour!
 It will be fun and besides, Paris comes with an excellent variety, from shopping to sightseeing, photography, museums, parks and many others.
-It might sound touristy, but I would highly recommend a tour for tourists to Paris.
+It might sound touristy, but I would highly recommend a tour for tourists in Paris.

 Stop by the Flea Market (Clignancourt), the biggest antique market in the world.